Varagos/MinasPhone/nestjs-server/README.md

 - Order Management: This bounded context would handle the entire order management process, including order placement, payment processing, and order fulfillment.

-- Customer Management: This bounded context would handle customer registration, authentication, and account management, as well as any other customer-related features.
+- User Management: This bounded context would handle user registration, authentication, and account management, as well as any other customer-related features.

 - Shipping: This bounded context would handle the logistics of shipping, including order tracking, shipping carrier integration, and other related functionality.